IHE/HIE-Whitepaper/README.md

 TODO - end

-The Cross-Community slide deck and webinar [Further Reading](#further-reading), provide more detail about XCPD.
+The Cross-Community slide deck and webinar [7 Further Reading](#7-further-reading), provide more detail about XCPD.

 # 5 Common Provider Directory